 We celebrate individual differences while at the same time encouraging children to develop an awareness of their place in Australian society and the global community.
 We support them as they grow to understand their role in supporting and caring for each other, all living creatures and the natural environment.

-Although our approach has some characteristics in common with other holistic educational philosophies including Reggio Emilia, Montessori, Steiner/Waldorf and Earthschooling, we have no specific affiliations with any specific educational establishment or educational system.
+Although our approach has some characteristics in common with other holistic educational philosophies including Reggio Emilia, Montessori, Steiner/Waldorf and Earthschooling, we have no specific affiliations with any particular educational establishment or educational system.

 Successful implementation of our ethos requires small group sizes, flexibility, experience and above all a whole-school commitment to ensure its ongoing growth.